Advanced Placement (AP) Exam Information

 - Requesting College Board Testing Accommodations begins with filling out the College Board Consent Form for Accommodation Request.
 Please complete the form and return it to the Campus SSD Coordinator, Melissa Williamson (504) or Heather Noble (Special Education).

-- Link to College Board Accommodations Request process.
+- Link to College Board Accommodations Request process

-- Deadlines for College Board Accommodations requests.
+- Deadlines for College Board Accommodations requests

-Honors Courses
+Advanced Courses

 Advanced Placement (AP) Courses